huggingface/datasets/docs/source/share.rst

 5. Create a new folder with the dataset name inside ``huggingface/datasets``, and add the dataset loading script you just created.

+6. Check your directory to ensure the only files you're uploading are:

+* ``README.md`` is a Dataset card that describes the datasets contents, creation, and usage.

+* ``your_dataset_name.py`` is your dataset loading script.

+* ``dataset_infos.json`` contains metadata about the dataset.

+* ``dummy`` folder holds a small subset of data from the dataset for tests and preview.

-6. Run `Black <https://black.readthedocs.io/en/stable/index.html>`_ and `isort <https://pycqa.github.io/isort/>`_ to tidy up your code and files:
+7. Run `Black <https://black.readthedocs.io/en/stable/index.html>`_ and `isort <https://pycqa.github.io/isort/>`_ to tidy up your code and files:

 .. code-block::

    make style
    make quality

-7. Add your changes, and make a commit to record your changes locally.
+8. Add your changes, and make a commit to record your changes locally.
 Then you can push the changes to your account:

 .. code-block::